NWhitener/scrnabench/README.md

 # Quick Start Guide

 ## Dataset Download
-In order to download the dataset use the download_data function.
+In order to download the dataset use the **download_data** function.
 This will download the dataset from [Zenodo](https://zenodo.org/record/6617997).
-To download the data provide a path for the download.
-This function will download and automatically load the gene_counts.RDS file which can be used for benchmarking.
+To download the data provide a path to the desired directory where the data should be downloaded.
+For example, path = "/User/Downloads".
+This function will download and automatically load the data file which can be immediately used for benchmarking.
 This function only needs to be run once.

 ```
 datasets = dowload_data(path = "/Users/Downloads")
 ```

 ## Dataset Load
-If you have already downloaded the data or would like to use the demo dataset use the load_data() function.
-This will load the dataset into memory for usage.
-To load the full dataset, provide the path of the gene_counts.RDS file from the download.
+If you have already downloaded the data to a directory on your local computer or would like to use the demo dataset,  call the **load_data()** function.
+Provide the path of the data file.
+This will load the dataset for usage.

 ```
 #Load the demo dataset
-datasets = load_data(demo = TRUE)
+datasets = load_data(demo = TRUE, path = "/Users/Downloads")

 #Load the full dataset
 datasets = load_data(demo = FALSE, path = "/Users/Downloads")